ANHB5451 Human Biology for Medical Physicists

 - Contact hours

-- tutorials: 1 x 1.5 hours per fortnight
+- practical classes: 1 x 1.5 hours per fortnight

 Saladin, K. Anatomy and Physiology: the Unity of Form and Function, 7th edn: McGraw-Hill 2014 (older editions are suitable)